marcossilvestrini/learning-lpic-1-101-500/README.md

 Shared memory of the process with other processes.

 S
+Status of process.\
+Values include: \
-Status of process.
-Values include: S (interruptible sleep — waiting for an event to finish), R (runnable — either executing or in the queue to be executed) or Z (zombie — terminated child processes whose data structures have not yet been removed from the process table).
+S (interruptible sleep — waiting for an event to finish)\
+R (runnable — either executing or in the queue to be executed)\
+Z (zombie — terminated child processes whose data structures have not yet been removed from the process table).

 %CPU
 Percentage of CPU used by process.